 If you are separated from your spouse, and you are on talking terms, we are pretty sure that this question or this challenge has popped up for you.

-There are plenty of opinions that say you shouldn’t be sexually intimate with your spouse during your divorce at least because you are not really separating if you are going to get back together intimately.
+There are plenty of opinions that say you shouldn’t be sexually intimate with your spouse during your divorce, at least because you are not really separating if you are going to get back together intimately.

 It’s also difficult to achieve clarity on your feelings toward your marriage and your spouse if you are still connected with them intimately.
-However, knowing this doesn’t necessarily mean that it’s going to be easy to resist getting sexually intimate during your separation with your spouse.
+However, knowing this doesn’t necessarily mean that it’s going to be easy to resist getting sexually intimate during your separation from your spouse.

 Yet, in some situations getting sexually intimate during separation with your spouse might heal your relationship.
-So in this article, we decided to give you some pros and cons to consider concerning getting sexually intimate during your separation.
+So in this article, we decided to give you some pros and cons to consider before getting sexually intimate during your separation.

 Benefits of getting sexually intimate during separation: